-Other boys at nursery were being ‘done’ about the same time, and I remember clearly one boy who had his undescended testicle done about a month before me (recalling his face & us playing together, but not his name).
+Other boys at nursery were being ‘done’ (operated on) about the same time, and I remember clearly one boy who had his undescended testicle surgery about a month before me (I can recall his face & us playing together, but not his name).
 My mum told me to ask him about it, but I never did.
 I didn’t know how, and even then I was embarrassed and knew it wasn’t something we talked about.
 I was aware people were talking about me: I knew the ladies at playschool were talking about me in the corner with my mum.

 It turned out (to my parents’ disappointment) the nice lady consultant wasn’t the one who was going to do my surgery – she only did difficult cases.
 My surgeon was a man who was later described as “horrid” and having “absolutely no bedside manner” by my parents.
-I don’t remember him.
+I don’t directly remember him.

 Late one afternoon Daddy took me to the hospital and I had to take my trousers and pants off and lie on my back in the frog position while two men examined my groin.
 One of them had a mustache The room was dark with a very bright light above my genitals, and Dad stood behind them.

 With a pen they drew a question mark on my right thigh (not until I was anesthetized would they decided this testicle was retractile and wouldn’t need surgery), and a different mark on my left thigh (an arrow?
 A cross? – I don’t remember) to mark it was undescended and needed operating on.
 I enjoyed being centre of attention but had no inkling of what was coming next…

 I vaguely remember leaving home the next morning, and Mum holding me tight and looking very upset, and Dad taking me for a drive in our car.

 I was admitted for a left orchidopexy and a possible right orchidopexy.